zridoine/zridoine.github.io/_posts/2025-01-25-The_Ethernet_The_Backbone.md

 ## Why Ethernet Still Matters

 In an era dominated by Wi-Fi, Ethernet might seem old-school, but it’s far from obsolete.
 It remains the go-to choice for scenarios where speed, reliability, and security are non-negotiable.
 Whether it’s powering a gaming setup, running a business network, or supporting a smart home, Ethernet gets the job done.

-## Wrapping It Up

-Ethernet has been around for decades, and for good reason—it works.
-From its humble beginnings to its cutting-edge speeds today, Ethernet continues to be a pillar of modern networking.